antonzaharia/sso-example/README.md

 When we need to login we visit `http://localhost:3000/login`, and enter the details from the user created earlier.

-Once we are logged in we can visit for example 'http://localhost:3001' and we will see the user details.
+Once we are logged in we can visit both `http://localhost:3001` or `http://localhost:3002` and we will see the user details.
 ###### What happened under the hood?

 - We'll be redirected to `http://localhost:3000?redirect_url=localhost:3001`